VitorFurio/Embedded-bdi/README.md

 Visit the [project page](https://embedded-bdi.github.io) for more information.

-for an example of communication between agents go to the 'bob' and 'alice' branches
+For an example of communication between agents go to the 'bob' and 'alice' branches

 ---